 Why and how did I get into taking harp lessons?
 Well, as a young girl, I remember being mystified by the harp in Fantasia and when I was in high school, my dad found a teacher.
 After the first lesson, I was hooked and the rest is history!
 My 10 years of piano study and 8 years of flute background helped me advance quickly at the harp while starting at the age of 16.

-I attended Penn State University and graduated in 2009 with a BA Music degree and concentration on harp.
+I began my higher education at Penn State University where I entered as a flute major because I was not quite at the advanced level of harp that was required at the college level.
+However, after playing principal harp with the Penn State Philharmonic Orchestra and Symphonic Wind Ensemble, I realized harp to be my true calling and switched my major instrument.
+I graduated from Penn State in 2009 with a BA Music degree and concentration on harp.
 I stayed at Penn State for an additional year to complete a Professional Performance Certificate on the harp.
+This past spring, I received a Masters of Music in Harp Performance at Temple University, where I studied with the principal harpist of the Philadelphia Orchestra, Elizabeth Hainen.
 I have been lucky to have played some of the best orchestral repertoire in some of the most amazing concert halls such as Carnegie Hall, Heinz Hall, and the Kimmel Center.

 I promise if you start taking harp lessons with me, you'll wonder why you hadn't started sooner!